SS Athenia (1922): Career

-Athenia was built for Anchor-Donaldson Line, which was a joint venture between Anchor Line and Donaldson Line.
+Athenia was built for the Anchor-Donaldson Line, which was a joint venture between Anchor Line and Donaldson Line.
 Fairfield built a sister ship, Letitia, which was launched in October 1924 and was completed in 1925.
 Athenia and Letitia were the two largest ships in Donaldson's various fleets.
-The ships worked Anchor-Donaldson's trans-Atlantic route linking Liverpool and Glasgow with Quebec and Montreal in summer and to Halifax in winter.
-After the construction of the Pier 21 immigration complex in Halifax in 1928, Athenia became a more frequent caller at Halifax, making over 100 trips to Halifax with immigrants.
-In 1935 Anchor Line went into liquidation and Donaldson Line bought most of its assets.
-In 1936 Donaldson was reconstituted as Donaldson Atlantic Line.
+The ships worked Anchor-Donaldson's trans-Atlantic route linking Liverpool and Glasgow with Quebec and Montreal in summer and with Halifax, Nova Scotia, in winter.
+After the construction of the Pier 21 immigration complex in Halifax in 1928, Athenia became a more frequent caller there, making over 100 voyages to Halifax with immigrants.
+In 1935, Anchor Line went into liquidation and Donaldson Line bought most of its assets.
+In 1936, Donaldson was reconstituted as Donaldson Atlantic Line.